ALive-research/Slicer-Liver/Docs/adr/0006-branch-model.md

 These two Slicer release lines have **different APIs**.
-Slicer-Liver's LayerDM migration ([ADR-0002](0002-migrate-to-slicerlayerdm.md)) explicitly tracks upstream Slicer changes that originate in `main`;
-some of those changes are not yet in stable.
+Slicer-Liver's LayerDM migration ([ADR-0002](0002-migrate-to-slicerlayerdm.md)) explicitly tracks upstream Slicer changes that originate in Slicer's `main`; some of those changes are not yet in stable.
 A *single* Slicer-Liver branch cannot serve both release lines cleanly once preview-only APIs appear in the code.

 Before this ADR, Slicer-Liver had three long-lived branches (`develop`, `master`, `preview`) following a gitflow-derived pattern,